 C. Prior to the Release of Lands from the Permit Area.
-In accordance with §4503.B the permit area shall be restored in a timely manner, either to conditions capable of supporting the uses they were capable of supporting approved alternative land uses.
+In accordance with §4503.B the permit area shall be restored in a timely manner, either to conditions capable of supporting the uses they were capable of supporting before any mining or to conditions capable of supporting approved alternative land uses.
 Alternative land uses may be approved by the office after consultation with the landowner or the land management agency having jurisdiction over the lands, if the following criteria are met.